Tim Reynolds: As a duo with Dave Matthews

 Reynolds was performing in Charlottesville in the late 1980s when his friend Nic Cappon encouraged him to perform at a local bar, Miller's, where he met bartender Dave Matthews.
 Reynolds explains: I played there [Miller's in Charlottesville] all the time.
 Dave Matthews was the bartender.
 I knew the rest of his [future] band way before that.
 We played together in Charlottesville since I moved there in 1981.
 I would play with LeRoi Moore and Carter Beauford.
 Dave moved to town in 1987.
 When the Dave Matthews Band started (1991), I already had my own band (TR3).
 I told him (Matthews), "I've got a band and I kind of like the way it is.
 You should start your band."
 I could see that he needed to do his own thing.

 In 1993, Reynolds and Matthews started playing a few acoustic duo sets.
 These featured Matthews' music, stripped down to just the acoustic guitar, paired with Reynolds' guitar and occasional use of slide guitar.
 During these sets, Reynolds would play between one and four of his own pieces that spanned his own catalog of work.
 After a few years these shows gained popularity, and in 1996 Matthews and Reynolds embarked on their first full tour together as a duo.
 In 1999, coinciding with the release of the 40-date tour, Live at Luther College was released.

 After a short break, Reynolds toured again with Matthews as a duo in 2003.
 Reynolds and Matthews then reprised their duo shows as an opening act for the Dave Matthews & Friends tour in 2003 and early 2004.
 They played several shows together in 2006 and 2007.
 Reynolds joined Matthews on a mini-tour of Europe in February and March 2007.
 On 14 August 2007, Matthews and Reynolds released a live CD/DVD set, Live at Radio City, including the songs "Stay or Leave", "Gravedigger", "Cornbread", and "Dancing Nancies," among others.
 It also includes two of Reynolds' own songs: "You are My Sanity" and "Betrayal".
 The Radio City show was also released in high definition on Blu-ray.

 In 2008, Reynolds once again joined Dave Matthews Band for the recording of Big Whiskey and the Groogrux King with producer Rob Cavallo.
 It was Reynolds's first recording collaboration with Matthews since 2003's Some Devil and his first with the Dave Matthews Band since 1998's Before These Crowded Streets.

 Reynolds and Matthews performed together several times in April 2008: in support of Presidential candidate Barack Obama, at the "Seeds of Compassion" show in Seattle and at Jack Johnson's Kokua Festival at the Waikiki Shell on the island of Oahu, in Hawaii.

-Reynolds toured as lead guitarist with the Dave Matthews Band in support of Big Whiskey and the GrooGrux King in early 2008.
+Reynolds toured as lead guitarist with the Dave Matthews Band in support of Big Whiskey and the GrooGrux King in 2009.
 As of the summer/fall tour of 2023, he is still a full-time member of the Dave Matthews Band.